 - Many organizations receive ongoing support for their technology needs with 76 clients using IT Infrastructure, 25 utilizing database support, and 13 employing website support.

 - We completed a total of 115 technology consulting projects.

-- 501 Common’s Senior Strategist and Technology Services Manager, Graham Ford, serves as Childhaven’s IT Director.
+- 501 Common’s Senior Strategist and Technology Services Manager serves as Childhaven’s IT Director.

 - In 2016 we added Salesforce Administration to our mix of services and hope to add more outsourced IT Director relationships.